 At my first National Conference, I was also exposed to the process of Student Congress and the power of organized medicine.
 It was great to see the power students can hold and how organized medicine affects change.

 My advice to you?
 Attend National Conference!
 And try to split your time between workshops, Congress activities, and exploring residency programs in the Expo Hall.
 You’ll be glad you got to experience all National Conference has to offer.

 No matter where you are in your medical training, National Conference is the place to discover new opportunities in family medicine, run for a national leadership position, develop leadership skills, be energized and inspired, and find your people through networking opportunities and more.

 Go beyond med school to explore the broadest and most dynamic medical specialty.
 Learn what family physicians do through workshops, Main Stage sessions, and discussions with your peers, residents, and attendings.

-Prepare for clerkship through educational programming designed to enhance your family medicine journey, and get a jump-start on the Match!
+Prepare for clerkship through educational programming designed to enhance your family medicine journey and get a jump-start on your residency and career.

-Get inspiration you need to transition into residency and network with other residents going through the same experience.
+Get the energy and inspiration you need to transition into residency and network with residents who went through the same experiences.